RafikHamza/learn-python/README.md

 syntax of [standard Python statements and constructions](#table-of-contents).
 Also because the code is full of assertions you'll be able to see expected functions/statements output right away without launching them.

-> _You might also be interested in 🤖 [Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments)_

 ## How to Use This Repository